Academic and Student Resources

 Center for Diversity, Equity & Inclusion

 The Center for Diversity, Equity & Inclusion is committed to providing the Questrom School of Business with diversity education, identity-conscious programs, community-building initiatives, and equitable solutions across our undergraduate and graduate populations.
-Through a community empowerment model, the center offers platforms for all students to develop their personal capacities to create meaningful change and build value for the world.
+Our efforts focus on identifying, advocating for, and helping create the solutions needed for belonging and student success.
+We offer students a platform and mentorship to help cultivate the next generation of change agents within the Questrom community.

-myQuestrom is our stated commitment to strive for diversity, equity, and inclusion in everything we do.
-Here at Questrom, we are working together towards a common goal: to make Questrom a place where individuals are seen, valued, and appreciated. myQuestrom means all of us.
+At Questrom, we are connected by our differences.
+We know it’s on everyone to contribute to our community and help to create a culture of belonging. myQuestrom is our stated commitment to ensure every member of our community has the resources and support they need to succeed.
+Here at Questrom, we are working together towards a shared goal: to make Questrom a place where all are seen, valued, and appreciated. myQuestrom means all of us.

 To learn more about the Center for Diversity, Equity & Inclusion, visit our website, check out our @myQuestrom Instagram, and contact us at myQuestrom@bu.edu.